microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/device-list-transitivememberof.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get groups and administrative units that the device is a member of.
-This API request is transitive, and will also return all groups and administrative untis the device is a nested member of.
+This API request is transitive, and will also return all groups and administrative units the device is a nested member of.

 ## Permissions